 Sarah Hall is an honorary fellow of Aberystwyth University, and a fellow of the Civitella Ranieri Foundation (2007).
 She has judged a number of prestigious literary awards and prizes.
 She tutors for the Faber Academy, The Guardian, the Arvon Foundation, and has taught creative writing in a variety of establishments in the UK and abroad.
 Sarah currently lives in Norwich, Norfolk.

-Sarah is this year’s recipient of the E M Forster Award, announced on Monday 24th March by the The American Academy of Arts and Letters.
+Sarah was the 2014 recipient of the E M Forster Award, announced in March by the The American Academy of Arts and Letters.

 Sarah is a judge for the Sunday Times EFG Private Bank Short Story Award the longlist has been announced:

 Sarah has written a new short story Then Later, His Ghost, published in the Christmas edition of the New Statesman

 Sarah won the BBC National Short Story Award 2013 with her story 'Mrs Fox' www.booktrust.org.uk/news